-The first class of “Intro to Anthropology 2020” began with the first part of “Viewing the World” in the Muckle and González textbook Through the Lens of Anthropology.
-For a 2021 update, see “what it means to be human” using the textbook Anthropology: What does it mean to be human?
+The first class of “Intro to Anthropology 2020” began with the first part of “Viewing the World” in the Muckle and González textbook Through the Lens of Anthropology (note: link is to the 3rd edition, but page numbers and quotes for this class are to the 2nd edition):

 This class concentrated on the basics of “What is Anthropology?” as providing a perspective on the world.
 The next class finished this chapter and concentrated on “Why is Anthropology Important?”
 We revisited the themes from this class when reading the Tim Ingold chapter on “Similarity and Difference” in Anthropology: Why It Matters.